erasmo-marin/suitup-ui-legacy/README.md

 ```bash
 npm install suitup-ui --save
 ```
-And then just import the components you need.
+And then just import the components you need and the css.
 If you need to make a theme, you need to build your own Suit.

+Example using style loader:
 ```javascript
 import "../node_modules/suitup-ui/dist/suitup.ui.min.css";
 import { Layout, Container, Box, Button } from 'suitup-ui';
 ```
+Also, you can import the less file directly to your project instead, it's in src/styles/index.less

 ##Components

 Suitup includes the following components: